joeltg/piece-quads/README.md

 Piece Quads uses techniques that are largely orthogonal to generic string compression.
 This means that piece-encoded datasets themselves compress well under deflate, gzip, brotli, etc.

 On its own, you should expect a piece-encoded dataset to be around 8-15% the size of its normalized n-quads format.
 Applying deflate or brotli over the piece-encoded dataset should get you down to 0.5-2% the original size.

-For reference, simply gzipping a normalized n-quads file will give you something around 3-5%.
+For reference, simply gzipping a normalized n-quads file will give you something around 3-4%; piece-encoding will save 2-3x on top of this.

 ## Design